Brown scores 24 as No. 10 Michigan State beats High Point - WHIZ News

 EAST LANSING, Mich.
-(AP) — Gabe Brown scored a career high 24 points, as short-handed No. 10 Michigan State pulled away in the second half to beat scrappy High Point, 81-68, Wednesday’s matchup of longtime coaching friends Tom Izzo and Tubby Smith.
+(AP) — Gabe Brown scored a career high 24 points, as short-handed No. 10 Michigan State pulled away in the second half to beat scrappy High Point 81-68 in Wednesday’s matchup of longtime coaching friends Tom Izzo and Tubby Smith.

-The Spartans (11-2, 2-0 Big Ten) were without four players, including starters Marcus Bingham Jr. and Max Christie, who tested positive for COVID-19 earlier this week.
+Michigan State (11-2, 2-0 Big Ten) was without four players, including starters Marcus Bingham Jr. and Max Christie, who tested positive for COVID-19 earlier this week.

+“Mentally, I was in my own head, from missing shots,” Brown said.
+“When it got to that stretch, my teammates found me, and I believed in myself, and just knocked the shots down.”

+The team captain started 2 for 10 from the floor, but finished 7 for 17, including three of his six 3-pointers in a three-minute span after High Point tied it at 56-56 with 9:05 left.

+“When he’s knocking down shots, looking for his shot, that’s when we’re at our best,” said Joey Houser, who had a season-high 17 points to go with 11 rebounds for the Spartans, who shot 65 percent in the second half.

-Joey Hauser had a season-high 17 points and 11 rebounds for Michigan State, while Jaden House had 11 of his 18 points in the first half for High Point (6-7).
+Jaden House had 11 of his 18 points in the first half for High Point (6-7), but John-Michael Wright was held to 10 points, less than half his average.

+“If he’s making the shots like he’s capable of, we’re in the game right into the end,” Smith said.
+“I’m a believer.
+I think our players believe it.
+But you know … when they put their pedal to the metal, you’ve got to do the same thing.”

 BIG PICTURE